Fosna/ef-mysql-cd-2016/lectures/reference/README.md

 5.5 EF Designer from database.

 5.6 Create new connection to Todo database.
 Use *MySQL Database (MySQL Data Provider)*.
-Make use of Test Connection window.
+Make use of *Test Connection* window.
+Note: *Go to advanced connection settings to set non default port (other than 3306).*

 5.7 Yes, include the sensitive data in connection string.